Copy HTTP Requests from Chrome/Edge DevTools to PowerShell/cURL/Fetch

-How to run ASP.NET Core as a service on Linux without reverse proxy, no NGINX or Apache
+How to run ASP.NET Core Web Application as a service on Linux without reverse proxy, no NGINX or Apache

 This article walks us through running a ASP.NET Core web application on Linux (RHEL) using systemd.
 The end goal is to serve ASP.NET Core directly via the built-in Kestrel webserver over port 80/443.